Some Generalizations of Napoleon's Theorem

 Van Lamoen, F. (2003).
 Napoleon Triangles and Kiepert Perspectors.
 Forum Geometricorum, 3, pp. 65-71.

-In a 2017 paper A generalization of Napoleon's Theorem in Mathematical Reflections, no. 3, Khakimboy Egamberganov generalizes Napoleon's Theorem even further, and applies it to solve several interesting Olympiad type problems, including Pompe's Hexagon Theorem.
+In a 2017 paper A generalization of the Napoleon's Theorem in Mathematical Reflections, no. 3, Khakimboy Egamberganov generalizes Napoleon's Theorem even further, and applies it to solve several interesting Olympiad type problems, including Pompe's Hexagon Theorem.
 In addition, Egamberganov's Theorem is a lovely generalization of Generalizations 1 & 2 above as well as of the Similar Triangles Variation Generalization.

 Explore More